 Michel Thomas Method

 This is a popular and older (think CD’s) product for learning Chinese.
 It’s sort of like sitting in on a class with four people.
 Unfortunately, it seems that the vast majority of the conversations tend to be in English.
-I can’t give a detailed review of it because I’ve only read some reviews myself.
-But, the general impression I get is that it’s pretty poor value for the money and time you put into it.
+I don’t think the courses are worth the cost.
+Review.

 Learning Chinese Through Stories